Avoiding Sugary Drinks

 Sports drinks are often marketed as being healthy for young athletes.
 But drinking a lot of sports drinks can actually increase your child’s risk of cavities.

 Most sports drinks contain high amounts of sugar.
 But your child should be fine as long as they consume sugary drinks in moderation.
-Also, brushing and flossing every day will help remove plaque from your child’s teeth.
+Also, remove plaque from your child’s teeth.

 Fruits have a lot of natural sugar.
 But a lot of fruit juice is also pumped with sugar and artificial sweeteners.
 This feeds the plaque on your child’s teeth and increases their risk of cavities.
 Plaque buildup can also lead to gum issues later on in your child’s life.